tomislavhoman/sustainable-society/README.md

 ## Food
 -  Buy local and seasonal food, no need to buy summer food in winter, or if you do have cravings for it buy (or do it yourself) pickled or in naother way preserved version

-- Avoid supermarkets for most of the things, buy there only the things that are not available locally
+- Avoid supermarkets in general, buy there only the things that are not available locally

-- Eat less meat, it's more sustainable and healthier
+- Eat less meat, it's more unsustainable and unhealthy to eat meat and meat products every day.

+- Try growing some of your own food.
+You can find a local organization or small business that keeps local seeds from dying out.
+For example: [Biovrt](https://www.biovrt.com/)

 ## Clothing
 -  Prefer clothing brands that promote unisex, one-size-fits-all models, that are against fast fashion and use quality materials that are durable, so you can wear e.g. one T-shirt for a long time, or even swap with friends or let your kids inherit it.
 Example [Older brother]( https://olderbrother.us) or [Patagonia](https://www.patagonia.com/home/)

-- Use [eco-egg](https://www.ecoegg.com) instead of detergents to wash the clothes
+- Always look for the *About us*, *Ethical manifesto* or *Our values* page before you buy from any brand.
+See what their promise is, then you can research whether or not they stand behind it

+- Try to repair or repurpose clothes before throwing it away

+- Use [eco-egg](https://www.ecoegg.com) instead of detergents to wash the clothes.
+It is a good replacement for more than 50% of your wash cycles.
+Otherwise, look for detergents that are natural and come in a cardbox.
+If you use softener, use it less and also find one that is not toxic for the environment

-- Develop a style and then keep smaller amount of clothing in your closet (20 pieces e.g.) instead of just hoarding something that you barely wore once
+- Develop a style and then keep smaller amount of clothing in your closet (20 pieces e.g.) instead of just hoarding something that you barely wore once.
+Don't buy in batches.
+Buy one piece at a time and make sure you build up slowly.
+This way you probably won't end up with any unworn items

 - If you want to get rid of piece of clothes give it away if it's in a good shape or place it in textile recycle bin if it's busted